 Important items to note about the use of restricted fares:

 - Authorization for use when a city pair fare is not available must be obtained on a case-by-case basis.
 Blanket authorization and justification for use of restricted fares is prohibited.

 - If a restricted airfare is approved, the funding command accepts total responsibility for the restricted airfare ticket should the trip be changed or cancelled for any official reason.

-- Restricted airfares must be purchased through the CTO and paid for with a GTCC.
+- Restricted airfares must be purchased through the TMC and paid for with a GTCC.
 Restricted airfares may not be purchased through on-line booking services.

-- If approval is given for use of a restricted airfare, the traveler must contact the TMC/CTO to have the ticket issued; DTS does not do this automatically upon Approving Official approval.
+- If approval is given for use of a restricted airfare, the traveler must contact the TMC to have the ticket issued; DTS does not do this automatically upon Approving Official approval.

 - Both travelers and Authorizing Officials should be aware of the fare rules and shortened ticketing timelines.
 Typically, restricted airfares require approval within 24 hours or less, are not transferable if cancelled, and can have specifics on when a cancelled ticket must be rebooked.